Global guidance on the integration of environmental, social and governance risks into insurance underwriting

 For questions, please contact email@example.com.

-To develop global ESG guidance for underwriting that is fit for purpose, the PSI is carrying out a three-step global consultation process to get input from the insurance industry and key stakeholders.
+Co-led by Allianz and the PSI Secretariat at UN Environment, a working group of interested PSI members was formed.
+To develop an insurance industry guide that is fit for purpose, the PSI carried out a comprehensive global consultation process to get input from the insurance industry and key stakeholders.